verrazzano/docs/content/en/docs/troubleshooting/troubleshooting-clusterapi.md

 ---
-title: "ClusterAPI Issues"
+title: "OCNE Cluster Creation Issues"
-description: "Troubleshoot ClusterAPI issues"
+description: "Troubleshoot issues when creating OCNE clusters"
 weight: 5
 draft: false
 ---

-If you encounter a problem with the OCNE clusters created using the clusterAPI component, here are some techniques you can use to diagnose and solve the issue.
+If you encounter a problem with the OCNE clusters created in the console (using the [clusterAPI component]({{< relref "/docs/setup/provision-cluster/capi" >}})), here are some techniques you can use to diagnose and solve the issue.

 ### Assess the condition of the clusterAPI component